 A new tipple was built in 1923-24 by the Roberts & Schaefer Company of Chicago, and a new conveyor was added in 1925-26 by the Fairmont Mining Machinery Company of Fairmont.
 2 3 The larger tipple consisted of three tracks that served the C&O. The inner track was for fine coal, the middle track was for intermediate coal, and the outside track was for larger lump coal.
 A house coal hopper was located nearby for the town’s residents who used the fuel for cooking and heating.

 The headhouse, located at the entrance to the mine above the town along a mine bench, was rebuilt in 1925-26.
 3 Loaded coal cars left the mine and entered the headhouse where the cars were weighed.
 2 Miners were paid based on the weight of coal they mined.
-Afterward, the coal was dumped and transferred to a 1,385-foot long “button-and-rope” conveyor.
+Afterward, the coal was dumped and transferred to a 1,385-foot-long “button-and-rope” conveyor.
 An electric motor started the conveyor, but the weight of the coal pulled downward by gravity and governed by sprockets and gears, provided power afterward.
-A heavy wire “rope” with iron disc “buttons” spaced at four-foot intervals moved coal at 80 feet-per-minute and could process 125 tons of coal per hour.
+A heavy wire “rope” with iron disc “buttons” spaced at four-foot intervals moved coal at 80 feet per minute and could process 125 tons of coal per hour.
 The innovative “button-and-rope” conveyor also reduced the fragmentation of the coal.
-3
+3 Additionally, manual pick ax mining operations were replaced with four mining machines that employed just 49 men but were much more efficient.
+4

 The investments by Ford paid off.
 Before the mining improvements, Nuttallburg produced 50,923 tons of coal in 1921 and only 10,665 tons for a six-month period in 1923.
 3 After 1924, it approached 90,000 tons per year and peaked at 240,820 tons per year in 1925.